Create a Website Account - Manage notification subscriptions, save form progress and more.

 Revised Code of Washington (RCW) 9.41.050 requires you to have a concealed pistol license when:

-If you live within the city limits of Washougal, you can apply in person at the Washougal Police Department, by appointment only at this time.
+If you live within the city limits of Washougal, you can apply online through Permitium or call 360-835-8701.
 If you live in the unincorporated area of the county, you must apply in person at the Sheriff’s Office.
 Non-Washington residents may apply at any local law enforcement agency in Washington State.